abstractitptyltd/abstractit-postfix/README.md

 Overview
 --------

-Puppet module for managing Postfix and a fre anti-spam plugins with puppet
+Puppet module for managing Postfix with puppet

 Module Description
 ------------------